vircadia/vircadia-native-core/BUILD_ANDROID.md

 Download the [Intel Threading Building Blocks source](https://www.threadingbuildingblocks.org/download) and extract the tarball inside your `ANDROID_LIB_DIR`.
 Rename the extracted folder to `tbb`.

 From the tbb directory, execute the following commands.
 This will set the compiler and archive tool to the correct ones from the NDK install and then build TBB using `ndk-build`.
+Then, the compiled libs are copied to a lib folder in the root of tbb directory.

 ```
 export CC=$ANDROID_NDK/toolchains/arm-linux-androideabi-4.6/prebuilt/darwin-x86_64/bin/arm-linux-androideabi-gcc